See the best galley kitchen lighting ideas including light fixtures, ceiling options, and tips on how to brighten this design.

-Galley kitchens, which are usually narrow, are often tight and poorly lighted.
-This is why anybody wishing to freshen up this space should start with their lighting.
+Galley kitchens are usually narrow and often tight and poorly lighted.
+Anybody wishing to freshen up this space should start with their lighting.

 Therefore, you might believe that illuminating this space is restricted to in-built or flush-mount options.
 Below, you’ll see a variety of luxurious options to help you break out from the ordinary lights you’re used to.